Texiwill/aac-lib/vsm/README.md

 Linux Version of VMware Software Manager

 ### NOTICE
-__As of v6.7.7, Patch Download Support was added for VC and ESXi only.__
+__As of v6.7.7, Patch Download Support was added for VC and ESXi only.
+Use --clean to enable this functionality__

 ### Description
 A slightly more intelligent version of VSM for Linux.
 It ignores